xiabin/TG-RUbot/README_EN.md

 2. Reply directly to that message (using Telegram's reply function)
 3. Your reply will be automatically sent to the original sender

+### Deleting Messages 🗑️ (Bot Owner Only)

+**Single Message Deletion:**
+- Reply to the message you want to delete and send `#del`
+- The bot will delete the corresponding forwarded message

+**Batch Deletion:**
+- Send `#delall` in a topic to delete all messages in that topic
+- This will delete both incoming and outgoing messages in the topic
+- Useful for clearing conversation history with a specific user

 ### Uninstalling the Bot ❌

 If you want to uninstall the Bot, visit the following URL (replace with your parameters):